Delhi University: Colleges

-Hostel facilities
+Hostels

 Some colleges of Delhi University offer hostel facilities to students, but this facility is limited to a specific number of colleges.
 The allotment of hostels is also done on a merit basis.
-Only 20 colleges of Delhi University provide hostel facilities to students.
+As of 2021, only 20 colleges of Delhi University provided hostel facilities to students.
+In 2025, plans were unveiled to expand Geetanjali Girls Hostel in South Campus at the cost of Rs 11.23 crore, and the construction of the new gender-inclusive 9 storey Institution of Eminence Hostel for 1,436 students at Dhaka in North Campus costing Rs 332.83 crore.

 Organisation and administration

 Governance

 The President of India is the Visitor, the Vice President of India is the Chancellor and the Chief Justice of India is the Pro-Chancellor of the university.
 The Court, the Executive Council, the Academic Council and the Finance Committee are the administrative authorities of the university.